alagu2007/xG-valuation-model/README.md

 ## Future Improvements

-* Advanced Defensive Context: While the model effectively leverages shot geometry (distance, angle), it currently lacks freeze-frame data.
-Integrating 360-degree tracking or event data that includes defender proximity and goalkeeper positioning would significantly refine the xG predictions.
+* Advanced Defensive Context: This model utilizes shot geometry (Distance, Angle) and it currently does not have freeze frame data.
+A 360-degree tracking or event data that would cover the proximity to defenders and positioning of the goalkeepers would greatly improve the accuracy of xG predictions.
 * Environment Resolution & XGBoost Integration: Due to local environment dependency conflicts, XGBoost was left out of the final algorithm benchmarking.
 Resolving these to properly test XGBoost alongside HistGradientBoostingClassifier and the top-performing LogisticRegression model could unlock further performance gains.
 * Expanded Transfer Market Analysis: Scaling the data pipeline to ingest multiple seasons or other Top 5 European leagues would expand the sample size.
 This would allow for more robust, cross-market efficiency comparisons beyond just the 14 Premier League forwards in the 2025 summer window.
-* Interactive Dashboard Deployment: Transitioning the Plotly visualizations from standalone script outputs into a deployed web application (e.g., using Streamlit).
-This would allow users to dynamically toggle between different players, seasons, and their corresponding interactive shot maps.
+*  Interactive Dashboard Deployment: Converting the Plotly visualizations from script output to a deployed web application (e.g., with Streamlit).
+This would mean that players could switch between seasons and players and corresponding interactive maps.